Growing Your Own: The Value of Home Gardening for Health-Conscious Households

 - 5 min read

-What fewer people have stopped to calculate is how much of that grocery cart is actually growable — in a raised bed, a container, or a small patch of outdoor space.
-Not in theory.
-In actual pounds, at actual organic retail prices.
+However, fewer people have calculated how much of that grocery cart is actually growable.
+Imagine growing your own produce in a raised bed, a container, or a small patch of outdoor space.
+Not in theory, but in actual pounds, at actual organic retail prices.

 This article breaks it down crop by crop.
-Real yield ranges for Zone 9.
-Real organic prices from current retail data.
-And an honest note about what first-season growing actually looks like.
+We will explore real yield ranges for Zone 9, real organic prices from current retail data, and provide an honest note about what first-season growing looks like.

 Why Some Vegetables Are Worth More to Grow at Home Than Others

 Not every vegetable is worth growing from a replacement-value standpoint.
 Some produce too little per plant to justify the space.
-Some are so inexpensive at the store that the math doesn't move much either way.
+Others are so inexpensive at the store that the math doesn’t favor home growing.

 The most valuable vegetables to grow at home check all three boxes: they carry a high organic retail price, they produce reliably in a raised bed or container, and they're manageable for a first- or second-season grower without specialist knowledge.